A long life of purpose

 Aging can be discouraging because of the loss of close friends and family.
 Encourage your loved one to seek out friends who enjoy similar hobbies.
-The Residences at Chestnut Ridge provide many social activities, including art and cooking classes, card and board games, worship services, outings for dining, movie nights and a daily social called “Chat and Chew.”
+Chestnut Ridge Wallingford provide many social activities, including art and cooking classes, card and board games, worship services, outings for dining, movie nights and a daily social called “Chat and Chew.”

 2. Embrace their talents.